emberjs/rfcs/text/0000-deprecate-string-based-actions.md

 1. The `send` api.
 2. The use of a string parameter to the `action` helper.
 3. The use of a string parameter to the `action` modifier.

+The `send` api may currently be used in components, controllers, and routes.
+It is used to target the `actions` hash.
+In calling the `actions` hash of the same object, `send` can be replaced by a function call once the method is moved outside the `actions` hash.

+For cases where `send` is used to go from a controller to a route or from a route to a parent route, no direct replacement for this "action bubbling" behavior will be provided.
+Instead, users are recommended to inject the router service.

 ## Transition Path